drumpt/TIMING/readme.md

 bash scripts/real/run_mimic_baseline.sh
 ```

 Due to differences between our training environment and the released code, the paper’s results may not be fully reproducible with the training scripts alone.
-We have publicly released [all model checkpoints](https://drive.google.com/file/d/1nX9x2iBTcFUykHsKAj_1xQftWvZtc1B6/view?usp=sharing), except those trained on the restricted-access MIMIC-III dataset (whose redistribution is prohibited by its data-use agreement).
+We have publicly released [all model checkpoints](https://drive.google.com/file/d/1nX9x2iBTcFUykHsKAj_1xQftWvZtc1B6/view?usp=sharing), except those trained on the restricted-access MIMIC-III dataset.

-Researchers who meet the MIMIC-III licensing requirements and need those specific checkpoints may contact the authors directly. (janghw0911@kaist.ac.kr)
+Researchers who need MIMIC-III checkpoints may contact the authors directly. (janghw0911@kaist.ac.kr)

 All results will be stored in the current working directory.